Unclog Your Digital Life: A Comprehensive Guide to Clear App Cache and Data on iPhone and Android

 - Go to Settings > General > iPhone Storage.

 - Go to the App Store, search for the app, and reinstall it.
-This will completely remove the app and all associated data and cache.

 How to Clear App Cache and Data on Android